 The Keenly App

-An app to help 9-15 year olds learn more about finances through hands-on, real life experience.
+Helping 9-15 year olds learn more about finances through hands-on, real life experience

-Financial education in Canadian public schools was nonexistent until grade 10.
+The problem is that financial education in Canadian public schools was nonexistent until grade 10.
 If kids don’t get the education they need, they will most likely take unhealthy money decisions as adults.
+Increasing debt in adults in return, causes mental health and relationship problems.

-I will be collaborating with mobetize.com to finish the app and bring it to market.
+Everything in this page took 12 weeks of independent work.
+I will be collaborating in the future with mobetize.com to finish the app and bring it to market.

 Sketch, Invision, Photoshop, Illustrator, Principle, After Effects, Google Docs, InDesign, Pen & Paper & WordPres for the marketing landing page.